- SEO strategy is a detailed plan to improve a website’s search engine rankings and grow organic market share.

 Review what’s appearing on Google page one for your target keywords.
 Assess the messaging and copy in the SERP listings.
 Are they all essentially saying the same thing?
 Is it difficult for a searcher to distinguish one result from another?
 If there’s a lack of differentiation within the SERP, use more compelling language that still aligns with intent to stand out.

-SEO strategy throughout the purchase funnel
+SEO strategy throughout the conversion funnel

 Deliver relevant, useful information at each stage